-The use of a nuclear explosive device as a means of NEO response perhaps might be argued to fall under the category of nuclear activity that has sometimes been referred to as "Peaceful Nuclear Explosions" (PNEs).
-In the early decades of the nuclear age the United States121 and the Soviet Union122 between them exploded around 150 nuclear devices for peaceful civil and/or industrial purposes.
-However, while potentially useful as a descriptor of underpinning intent, the notion of a "PNE" is an illusory one in practice, because, technologically, PNEs are identical to the testing or use of nuclear weapons (in terms of both the act and the results of that act).123 This most vividly can be illustrated by India's 1974 Pokhran-I tests, which India
+The use of a nuclear explosive device as a means of NEO response might arguably fall under the category of nuclear activity that has sometimes been referred to as "Peaceful Nuclear Explosions" (PNEs).
+In the early decades of the nuclear age, the U.S.121 and the Soviet Union122 exploded around 150 nuclear devices for peaceful civil and industrial purposes.
+However, while potentially useful as a descriptor of underpinning intent, the notion of a "PNE" is an illusory one in practice because, technologically, PNEs are identical to the testing or use of nuclear weapons (in terms of both the act and the results of that act).123 This most vividly can be illustrated by India's 1974 Pokhran-I tests, which India described at the